 The General Fund FY24 Budget reflects an increase of \$421,980 (6.9%) to \$6.6M due to increases in Personal Services.
 Personal Services reflects an increase of \$448,320 (9.3%) to \$5.3M.
-The change to Personnel Services includes a general salary increase of 4.5% of salary, a state-mandated increase to retirement contributions, a 10.0% increase in employer-paid health benefits, an additional increase of up to \$600 to the base for all positions, a one-time payment of up to \$600 for eligible employees, budgeted lapse savings, a long-term employee's retirement, the addition of three County temporary staff to operate the additional overflow shelter at 49th Street, as well as career path increasing by three to 61.0 as a result of adding three County temporary staff.
+The change to Personnel Services includes a general salary increase of 4.5% of salary, a state-mandated increase to retirement contributions, a 10.0% increase in employer-paid health benefits, an additional increase of up to \$600 to the base for all positions, a one-time payment of up to \$600 for eligible employees, budgeted lapse savings, a long-term employee's retirement, the addition of three County temporary staff to operate the additional overflow shelter at 49th Street, as well as career path incentives.
+The County will also increase the lowest wage for County employees to \$18.00/hour beginning in FY24.
+FTE are increasing by three to 61.0 as a result of adding three County temporary staff.

-The renovation of Animal Services Ulmerton facility, buildings 200, 300, 400, and 600 is commencing in FY23.
-The department is opening an additional facility on 49th Street to shelter dogs that exceed the Ulmerton facility capacity for the duration of the renovation.
-As a result, three County Temp staff (mentioned above) are being hired in FY23 to operate this overflow facility.
+The renovation of Animal Services Ulmerton facility, buildings 200, 300, 400, and 600 is commencing in late FY23.
+The department has opened an additional facility on 49th Street to shelter dogs that exceed the Ulmerton facility capacity for the duration of the renovation.
+As a result, three County Temp staff (mentioned above) were hired in FY23 to operate this overflow facility.

 Operating Expenses reflect a decrease of \$26,340 (2.2%) to \$1.2M.
-The primary drivers are a decrease in Intergovernmental Charges for vehicle replacement not needed in FY24, as well as a decrease in the animal population and subsequent need for animal and medical supplies.
+The primary driver is a decrease in the animal population and subsequent need for animal and medical supplies.